 Anchorage Economy: Top Industries, Biggest Employers, & Business Opportunities

 If you're facing a potential relocation to Anchorage, you should learn about the city's economy to aid you in your decision-making.
-Anchorage is Alaska's most populous city at about 288,000 residents, and the city represents 42% of the state's entire population.
-The greater Anchorage metro area has a population of nearly 400,000.
+Anchorage is Alaska's most populous city with about 288,000 residents, and the city represents 42% of the state's entire population.
+The greater Anchorage metro area has a population of nearly 400,000 and offers its residents everything from mountain view homes to new construction homes.

 Alaska's economy has enjoyed stable growth of about 2% yearly.
 Although 42% of the state's population resides in Anchorage, the city represents 47% of the employment.